History of Bangladesh: Partition of Bengal (1905)

 The British regarded politically active Muslims as their supporters and the partition created a Muslim-dominated province.
 The Muslims universally reacted to the division with approval.
 Hindus denounced it.
 The partition highlighted the flaw in the political unity of the members of different religions in Bengal.
 Hindus and Muslims became distinct political groups.
-This was due to several reasons.
-Muslims comprised the majority in the new eastern province.
-Muslims anticipated careers in the province's administration.
-The second reason was that the initial enthusiasm of some Bengali Muslims for the protest against the partition diminished because of the protest's culture.
 The predominantly Hindu bhodrolok led the anti-partition campaign and connected it with Hindu revivalism.
-They identified their homeland with Kali and selected Bande Mataram as anthem, which Muslims opposed.
-The third reason was that Bengal's Muslims identified themselves as members of a community.
+They identified their homeland with Kali and selected Vande Mataram as anthem, which Muslims opposed.

 The British had promoted religion as a grounds for political identification.
-This had been difficult because the Muslims of Bengal had not perceived themselves as a separate community.
-Muslim unity had been hindered by significant internal differences.
+This had been difficult because Muslim unity had been hindered by significant internal differences.
 Most Bengali Muslims had been more a member of a religiously diverse Bengali community than a Muslim one, until the end of the 1800s.
 The Islam they practised had a significant foundation in the culture of the Bengali countryside.
-The elite Muslims identified themselves as ashraf (of foreign descent) and sought to copy North Indian Islamic culture and they saw themselves as the protectors of the true Islam in Bengal.
+The elite Muslims identified themselves as Ashraf (of foreign descent) and sought to copy North Indian Islamic culture and they saw themselves as the protectors of the true Islam in Bengal.
 To them, the Islam practised by the local peasants and craftsmen was contaminated by un-Islamic associations.
 While a large number of well-taught Muslims remained hesitant to accept the peasants who practised Bengali culture, the idea of a single Muslim community had come to exist just before partition.
 Economic issues increased Hindu-Muslim conflict in Bengal.
 The Muslim occupants began to demand their rights against the mainly Hindu landed and moneylending class.
 Middle class Muslims were unable to achieve their political goals because of the Hindu elite's contemptuous attitude.
 Hindus and Muslims clashed in Comilla and Mymensingh in 1906 and 1907.
 The violence boosted religious identities and supported stereotyping.
 The Hindu elite regarded the countryside Muslims as British agents and inferior.
 To Muslims, the Hindus were cunning exploiters.
 The British reversed the partition in 1911 and declared they would move India's capital to Delhi.
 New Delhi was inaugurated after two decades of construction in 1931.

+Partition of Bengal (1947)

+The Partition of Bengal in 1947, also known as the Second Partition of Bengal, part of the Partition of India, divided the British Indian Bengal Province along the Radcliffe Line between the Dominion of India and the Dominion of Pakistan.
+The Bengali Hindu-majority West Bengal became a state of India, and the Bengali Muslim-majority East Bengal (now Bangladesh) became a province of Pakistan.